top of page

 Return on Investment 5

 The Welland Jackfish not only provide the best experience in the IBL, but they also provide the best return on investment.
-Reserved Seating is an option at Welland Stadium, and the benches with backs go for $12 with a regular General Admission ticket only $10.
-Berm seating for kids 10 and under is free.
-Walk-ups will cost an extra $1.50.
+Reserved Seating is an option at Welland Stadium.
+Brand-new plastic stadium seats go for $15.
+Bleacher seats are $13 and lawn seating is also $13.
+Berm seating for kids 10 and under is $5.
+Walk-ups will cost an extra $1.
 The concession prices are very reasonable and the parking is free.
-The grand calculus shows and atmosphere that is second to none in the IBL, a fun atmosphere at a cost that is lower than just about any sporting event there is.
+The grand calculus shows an atmosphere that is second to none in the IBL and a top-notch return on investment.

 Extras 3

-An extra mark for the “Kiss the Fish” promotion where, in a Newfoundland tradition, one lucky fan must actually kiss a fish to be officially “hooked”.
+An extra mark for the “Kiss the Fish” promotion where, out of East Coast tradition, one lucky fan must kiss a fish to be officially “hooked”.
 Truly an original promo.

 An extra mark for the Jackfish thinking outside the IBL box and changing the face of the league.